-Our rating are designed to protect all users and flag a privacy risk if it applies to any intended user of the product.
+Our ratings are designed to protect all users and flag a privacy risk if it applies to any intended user of the product.
 The following three examples illustrate the different ratings a mixed-audience product could receive:

 We believe this approach better protects children and students when using products with different privacy practices based on the type of user, because rather than provide a false impression of safety for all users when only one group of intended users is afforded protections, we display the potential issues if any intended users are at risk.
 This allows parents and educators to be better informed about a product's overall privacy risks up front and provide them the opportunity to learn more about how a product's privacy risks may affect their own decision to use a product based on their unique concerns.
 Moreover, this approach also allows parents and educators to make an informed decision with all the available information on whether a product may still be appropriate to use in their context because it protects the personal information of children and students differently.